Market Overview

 Chesterfield is more affordable with a median home price of $350K, compared to $350K in Camp Springs.
 Both cities offer a wide range of housing options, from condos and townhomes to single-family homes.
 Camp Springs prices range from $150K–$600K.
 Chesterfield prices range from $150K–$900K.

-Both cities are popular with families.
 Camp Springs is a community in Prince George's County near Joint Base Andrews, home of Air Force One.
-Chesterfield County is one of the fastest-growing counties in the Richmond metro, offering new construction, strong schools, and affordable homes south of the James River.
-The best choice depends on your priorities: budget, school quality, commute length, and neighborhood feel. smover can help you find a verified agent in either city who specializes in family-friendly neighborhoods.
+Chesterfield County is one of the fastest-growing counties in the Richmond metro, offering new construction, public schools, and affordable homes south of the James River.
+The right choice depends on your priorities: budget, commute length, home types, and neighborhood feel. smover can connect you with a verified agent in either city.